Mission and History

 The early 2000s brought many changes to the Admirals.
 In 2001, the band received new uniforms and started to participate in Musical Arts Conference (MAC) competitions.
 Two years later, Arlington won their first MAC Championship.
 In 2004, Arlington won its first New York State Field Band Championship, and a second Musical Arts Conference Championship.
 That same year, the band participated in its first and only Bands of America Grand National Championship.
 At that event, they were semifinalists, placing in the top 25 bands in the nation.

 In 2006, Darrell Keech became the director of the Arlington Marching Band.

 World-renowned designer Michael Cesario at Fred J. Miller Incorporated designed new uniforms for the band in 2012.
-In 2016, the band won their second New York State Field Band Championship in the National Class and then followed with championships in 2017, 2018 and 2019.
+In 2016, the band won its second New York State Field Band Championship in the National Class and then followed with championships in 2017, 2018, and 2019.

 1967-1985 William Sweeney